 The Department of Financial Planning, Housing and Consumer

-Economics at the University of Georgia invites applicants for the
+Economics at the University of Georgia invites applications for the

-Extension for Financial Planning and Consumer Wellbeing (nine
+position of Lecturer in Financial Planning and Consumer

 Special Instructions to Applicants

-Complete applications will include a cover letter, a statement of
+Procedure: Complete applications will include a letter of

-transcript for graduate study, and names and contact information
+transcript for graduate study, a sample of scholarly writing, and a

-position or the application process should be directed to Dr.
+or the application process should be directed to Dr. Lance Palmer

 FACS-Fin Plan,Housing&Cnsm Ecn